soleova/fortune-cookie/README.md

 Simple app for getting your quote of the day!

 ## :computer: Technologies used:
-App written in python using BeautifulSoup and requests, Tkinter used for GUI.
+Web scraping app written in python using BeautifulSoup and requests, Tkinter used for GUI.